Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 Local functional alignment
 ==================================
 Aligning images of various size is not always easy because when we search a \
-transformation for n voxels yields at least a complexity of n^2.
+transformation for `n` voxels yields at least a complexity of :math:`n^2`.
 Moreover, \
 finding just one transformation for similarity of functional signal in the whole \
 brain could create unrealistic correspondances, for example inter-hemispheric.

-To avoid these issues, we keep alignment local, i.e. on local and functionally meaningful regions.
-Thus, in a first step we realize a functional clustering of the voxels in the image into 'n_pieces' regions.
-Then we find local alignment on each parcel and we recompose the global matrix from these.

 .. figure:: ../images/alignment_pipeline.png
-   :scale: 25
+   :scale: 40
-   :align: left
+   :align: right

+To avoid these issues, we keep alignment local, i.e. on local and functionally meaningful regions. \
+Thus, in a first step we realize a functional clustering of the voxels in the image into `n_pieces` regions. \
+Then we find local alignment on each parcel and we recompose the global matrix from these. \

 With this technique, it is possible to find quickly sensible alignment even for full-brain images in 2mm resolution.

-The parcellation chosen can obviously have an impact.
+The \ parcellation chosen can obviously have an impact.
 We recommend 'ward' to have spatially compact and reproducible clusters.

 Alignment methods on a region